-- Supplemental: Main purpose of a sunroom is to provide a supplemental place with generous light for reading, plants, small swimming pools, etc. By supplemental, this is in contrast to a room with necessary functions such as a bathroom, bedroom, kitchen, etc. Stick-built additions can be anything: from something an low-function as a reading space to a high-function space like a kitchen or bathroom.
+- Supplemental: The main purpose of a sunroom is to provide a supplemental place with generous light for reading, plants, small swimming pools, etc. By "supplemental," this is in contrast to a room with necessary functions such as a bathroom, bedroom, kitchen, etc. Stick-built additions can be anything, from something as low-functioning as a reading space to a high-functioning space like a kitchen or bathroom.

 Misconceptions About Sunrooms

 - No Building Permits Are Needed: Building permits are required with sunroom additions.
 Even the smallest sunroom will require a permit in most communities.

 - Pre-Fab Sunrooms Always Cost Less Than Stick-Built Additions: Not necessarily.
 Even though sunroom additions cost less per square foot and lack cost-drivers like bathrooms, sunroom builders can easily lard up your purchase with unwanted "extras."

 - Sunrooms Do Not Need a Foundation: Foundation requirements are as varied as the localities where these codes apply.
 Generally, you will need a proper building foundation for your site-built sunroom.
 Pre-fab sunrooms can sometimes be built straight onto existing patio slabs or decks.